souvmukh/reading_agent/README.md

 Your web browser should automatically open a new tab with the application running.

 ## 🧠 How It Works: Prompt & Context Engineering

 The agent's effectiveness comes from two specialized Langchain strategies designed to handle large texts and ensure factual grounding.

-1. Question-Answering: Retrieval-Augmented Generation (RAG) To answer questions accurately, the agent uses a RAG pipeline.
+1. Question-Answering: Retrieval-Augmented Generation (RAG)

+To answer questions accurately, the agent uses a RAG pipeline.
 This avoids stuffing the entire document into the model's limited context window.
 * Chunking: The uploaded text is split into small, overlapping chunks.
 * Embedding & Indexing: Each chunk is converted into a numerical vector (an embedding) using the local Llama model.
 These vectors are stored in a FAISS vector store for efficient searching.
 * Retrieval: When you ask a question, it's also converted into a vector.
 FAISS finds the text chunks with the most similar vectors, which are the parts of the text most relevant to your question.
 * Prompting & Generation: These relevant chunks are inserted into a carefully engineered prompt that instructs the LLM to answer only based on the provided context.
 This significantly reduces the chance of the model making things up.

-The Q&A prompt is designed to be robust:
+#### The Q&A prompt is designed to be robust:

-You are an assistant for question-answering tasks.
+__You are an assistant for question-answering tasks.
 Use the following pieces of retrieved context to answer the question.
 If you don't know the answer, just say that you don't know.
-Use three sentences maximum and keep the answer concise.
+Use three sentences maximum and keep the answer concise.__

-Context:
----
-{context}
----

-Question: {question}

-Answer:

 2. Summarization: Map-Reduce Chain

 Summarizing a large document that doesn't fit in the model's context is handled with a map_reduce chain.
 * Map Step: The agent "maps" over every text chunk and generates a short summary for each one individually.
 * Reduce Step: It then takes all the individual summaries and "reduces" them by feeding them into the model one final time to create a single, coherent summary of the entire document.